laravel/nova-docs/1.0/actions/defining-actions.md

  */
 public $withoutActionEvents = true;
 ```
-Or disable logging when declaring an action on a resource
+Or disable logging when declaring an action on a resource:
 ```php
 /**
  * Get the actions available for the resource.